Translate

 They believed only in truth.

-There was no farewell assembly.
-No announcement.
+No assembly.
+No farewell.
 Kamal’s name was not separated from the rest.

 At the last bell, students rushed out, celebrating freedom.
-For Kamal, it felt like exile disguised as vacation.
+For Kamal, it felt like exile disguised as relief.

 Monica waited near the gate.